andalik/wi-f-ck/README.md

 # Wi-Fuck
-Wi-Fuck: Deauthentication attack and other "wifi hacks using an ESP8266
+Wi-Fuck: Deauthentication attack and other "wifi hacks" using an ESP8266